About Mitty Walters

-Ok, so I changed that date a few times because I’ve been toying with the idea of just being honest with you guys.
+Ok, so if you’ve been here before, then you might have noticed that I promised to revise this page and projected a date upon which I would put up a new version.
+I changed that date a few times because I’ve been toying with the idea of just being honest with you guys.
 No, that’s not to imply that I’m suddenly going to out my real name or anything.

 Rather, I’m considering taking full advantage of the fact that most of my “real-life” acquaintances have no clue that I write.
 In fact, until recently, very few of even my closest friends/family knew.

 Point being, this disconnect between identities provides an ironic opportunity: Because I’m lying about my name, I can be truthful about some of the, uh, more ‘colorful’ details about my life.